duysqubix/MuOxi/README.md

 The codebase is currently in *alpha* stage .
 While development continues, the master branch is essentially a working and very minimilistic weboscket server operating over TCP.

+## Road Map

+The bare minimum TODO features that must be implemented before I would consider it a bare mud game engine.

+* Allows for multiple communication protocols (*telnet, MCCP, websocket, etc*)
+* Allows for new player creation
+* Asks for a name and password
+* saves player info (etc. name, password)
+* Implements some basic commands: quit, say, tell, shutdown
+* Handles players disconnecting or quitting
+* Implements a periodic message every *n* seconds
+* Implements some rudimentary admin control (eg. muting another player)
+* Basic cardinal movement

 ## Core Design Architecture